MegaMxD/Handmade-/README.md

 #  Handmade-

-Welcome to the **core technical prototype** of my upcoming game project.
+Welcome to the **core technical prototype** of the upcoming game project.

 The goal of this repository is to build and test the fundamental gameplay loop before expanding into content, graphics, and world-building.
 This version is intentionally minimalist and feature-light, focusing entirely on solidifying the **core movement and interaction mechanics**.